cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-evasi0n7.md

 ::: warning

-If your device has been OTA updated to its current version of iOS 7, you may encounter a bootloop
+If your device has been OTA updated to its current version of iOS 7, you may encounter a bootloop or face other errors with attemping to jailbreak.

 :::